Hair Glam Pop Metal

 Le Glam Metal or “Hair Metal” evolved from Glam Rock like David Bowie and a fusion of Metal and New Wave.

-The Heavy Metal world was affected by the “over the top” ’80s fashion and many bands adopted the exaggerated look with a lot of makeup, extravagant clothing, big hair and a heavily charged look.
+The Heavy Metal world was affected by the “over-the-top” ’80s fashion, and many bands adopted the exaggerated look, which included a lot of makeup, extravagant clothing, big hair, and a heavily charged look.

 However, Pop Metal or Hair Metal was perceived as a negative subgenre by “real Metalheads”.